7 Top Cultural Trends (2024 & 2025)

 Myriad physical accessories brands including Ultimate Guard and Dragon Shield.

 As well as resources like MTGStocks and Quiet Speculation that focus on the cards’ investment value.
-(One rare Magic card sold for $166k in 2019.)
+(One rare Magic card sold to Post Malone for $2 million in 2023.)

 7. The "Korean Wave" Continues to Make Inroads